harrisonvanderbyl/rwkvstic/README.md

 Some options, when left blank, will elicit a prompt asking you to choose a value. for this purpose, please ensure you have the `inquirer` package installed.

+## Note
-## Note, as of RWKVSTIC 2.0, the default mode is GPU with FASTQUANT, my own custom implementation of strategy="cuda fp32i8".
+### as of RWKVSTIC 2.0, the default mode is GPU with FASTQUANT, my own custom implementation of strategy="cuda fp32i8".

-# Please checkout the strategy section on [RWKV](https://pypi.org/project/rwkv/) for other strategies, or look at the advanced modes below.
+### Please checkout the strategy section on [RWKV](https://pypi.org/project/rwkv/) for other strategies, or look at the advanced modes below.

 ## Tables and graphs